This article was updated April 26, 2021.

 Working together to keep all systems up and running

 Truck brakes are not short on variety.
-Though low cost and reliable stopping power still easily keep drum brakes the industry’s most popular choice, Simmons says he’s seeing more disc brakes which are mostly spec’d on steer axles.
+Though low cost and reliable stopping power still easily keep drum brakes the industry’s most popular choice, Simmons said he’s seeing more disc brakes which are mostly spec’d on steer axles.

 Fewer working parts means less maintenance on disc brakes.
 And while fleets report longer service life that comes with a higher upfront cost, more expensive parts and unwanted weight gain.
 Regardless if drums or discs are used, air pressure is the driving force behind bringing an 80,000-lb. rig to a safe stop.